-Compressed air safety fuses protect your customers & workforce from sudden hose burst and whiplash.
-Installing an air safety fuse reduces injury risk and helps you comply with the Workplace Health & Safety Act.
+Installing a compressed air safety fuse protects your people from sudden hose burst and whiplash, reducing injury risk and helping you comply with the Workplace Health & Safety Act.

 Compressed Air is Dangerous!

-Businesses and their officers must take all reasonable practical measures to minimise or eliminate WHS risks to all people at a place of business.
-Including installing safety devices or implementing safe work policies, procedures and training to mitigate risks. – Workplace Health and Safety Act
+All Australian businesses and their officers must take all reasonable practical measures to minimise or eliminate WHS risks to all people at a place of business.
+Including installing safety devices or implementing safe work policies, procedures and training to mitigate risks. – Commonwealth’s Workplace Health and Safety Act

 Compressed Air Risks

 - A NZ road worker died from massive head injuries after an air hose burst and struck his head.
-Death occurred despite him wearing a hard hat.
+Death occurred despite the worker wearing a hard hat.